partach/ha_revpi/README.md

 The card is interactive so you can also change values here (depending on how you setup the module in PiCtory)<br>

 ## Setting up RevPI CPU
-1. unbox your goodies.
+1. Unbox your goodies.
 Pay special attention to right side of CPU.
 It states the **URL and password** to connect to your CPU!<br>
 2. Write it down **URL and password** as you need it later.<br>
 3. Best to use a DIN rail; Connect 24V power supply to CPU and module(s), see picture<br>